-Never smoke or vape while working with fuel.
-Fuel vapors can explode causing injury or death.
-Keep sparks, flames, and hot components away.
+Do not smoke or vape when you handle fuel.
+Fuel vapours can explode causing serious injury or death.
+Keep sparks, flames, or hot components away from fuel.

 Refuel in a well-ventilated area with the engine stopped.
 If the engine has been running, allow it to cool first.
-Never refuel the engine inside a building where gasoline fumes can be exposed to flames or sparks.
+Never add fuel to the tank inside a building where gasoline fumes can be exposed to flames or sparks.

-For fuel specification, see page 12.1 Recommended Fluids and Lubricants on page 60.
+For fuel specification, see page Recommended Fluids and Lubricants on page 62.
 Refer to the engine manual for additional information on fuels.